-And we must go seek subjects that makes us feel awe.
+And we must go seek subjects that make us feel awe.

 I believe that we don’t always need new subjects and exotic locations.
 We can be impressed by things that are right on our doorstep.
 Therefore, going out with the intention of finding something that makes you go “Wow!” or “Cool” or “Interesting!” is a great thing to do.

-Work on always trying refresh your eyes, so that you can be impressed by mundane subjects (this also refreshes the spirit!).
+Work on always trying to refresh your eyes so that you can be impressed by mundane subjects (these also refresh the spirit!).

 In the photo below, the faded street markings look like a sign in an unknown language.
 Maybe even a secret message.

 I find that the easiest way to refresh your eyes is to go out with the goal of having fun in your photography.
 Try to find something that makes you laugh.